 4. Armentara Meadows Trail

-Some of the most beautiful Dolomites hiking trails are blissfully easy.
-If you’re in the mood for a gentle saunter across sloping meadows, this is for you.
+If you’re in the mood for a gentle saunter across sloping meadows, this hike in Alta Badia is for you.

 Walking across Armentara meadows is like listening to a Rossini, or Donizetti opera.
 It’s light, happy, and effortless.
 That’s my last opera reference, promise!